dylanesque/Cheatsheets/ruby.md

 - Blocks are closures with which are often used to perform operations on a list or range of values.

-# Functions
+# Methods

-- Ruby functions have an implicit return, meaning that they return the last statement that's evaluated is a return isn't explicitly declared.
+- Ruby methods have an implicit return, meaning that they return the last statement that's evaluated is a return isn't explicitly declared.

+- Ruby supports multiple returns, like Golang